 Who is behind Eating Better?

-Eating Better is an alliance which now has over thirty supporting organisations from health, environment, social justice, animal welfare, international development, faith and consumer sectors.
-See list of supporting organisations here
+Eating Better is an alliance that now has over thirty supporting organisations from health, environment, social justice, animal welfare, international development, faith and consumer sectors.
+See the list of supporting organisations here

 Eating Better’s launch received the backing of food campaigner and celebrity chef Hugh Fearnley-Whittingstall.